DMinerJackie/prefuse-visualization-tool/README.md

 # prefuse-visualization-tool

 ##Welcome to here for my visualization tool, the tool was programmed based on the Prefuse visualization Engine.
-It's feature contains:<br> support multiple format data import<br>
+It's feature contains:<br>
+support multiple format data import<br>
 connect the JDBC and seize the data form data source configured<br>
 support common layout algorithms display<br>
 drag and drop and interactive<br>
 adjust to show depend on node or edge weight of the data imported<br>
+change the display graph section background color<br>
 .....<br>